This post is brought to you by a Wholefully partner.

 In an ideal world, we’d have a bajillionity dollars and be able to fence in the entire property, but this isn’t the ideal world.
 Instead, we fenced in about a half-acre pen for the chickens.
 Now they can go to pasture in their pen, and we don’t have to worry about dogs.
 And we don’t have to go off on our neighbors.

 I wish we would have put a fence in from the start, and then maybe we wouldn’t have lost so many of our girls, but then again, I wish folks would keep their dogs on their own property.
-The fence solves the problem, so I gotta move on a let it go.
+The fence solves the problem, so I gotta move on and let it go.

 6. You are what you eat eats.